Fanu-Cd/frontend-mentor-rock-paper-scissors-game/README.md

 - Used Tailwind CSS to build responsive layouts across different screen sizes
 - Managed game state in React and persisted the score using localStorage
-- Implemented game logic for Rock, Paper, Scissors against a computer opponent
+- Implemented game logic for Rock, Paper, Scissors, Spock, Lizard against a computer opponent
 - Gained experience using Mantine UI components for fast and consistent styling
 - Practiced scaling game logic with additional conditions cleanly and modularly
 - Improved understanding of conditional rendering and reusable UI components